TestingResearchIllinois/NonDex/README.md

 ### Automatically setting up the pom.xmls for Nondex

-Run the following command to automatically setup the pom.xml for Nondex.
+Run the following command to automatically setup the pom.xmls for Nondex.

 ```shell